 Though graphite thermal straps / "thermal shunts" / "thermal cables" have been studied since the late 1960's, TAI alone, perfected and fabricates the only graphite fiber thermal strap products.
 We began research on, and built our first GFTS® in 1996, and were later awarded USAF SBIR Ph I and follow-on Ph II programs (in 1996 & 1997), to further develop GFTS® and thermally-conductive vibration isolation technology for cryocoolers.

-Today, TAI's GFTS® assemblies not only have spaceflight heritage; they have been subjected to--and successfully passed--some of industry's most grueling qualification/test requirements ever applied to thermal strap products, in Boeing's CST-100 Starliner, and JAXA's ASTRO-H programs (see our spaceflight qualification data table at the bottom of the page).GFTS® have been used in a variety of advanced thermal management applications, both space and ground-based, in areas such as: antennas, electronics boxes, battery pack cooling, radiators, cryocoolers, optical systems, SWIR & VNIR cameras, star trackers, cryogenic refrigerator compressors, communication & radar power electronic systems, and electromechanical systems.
+TAI's GFTS® assemblies not only have spaceflight heritage; they have been subjected to--and successfully passed--some of industry's most grueling qualification/test requirements ever applied to thermal strap products, in Boeing's CST-100 Starliner, and JAXA's ASTRO-H programs (see our spaceflight qualification data table at the bottom of the page).GFTS® assemblies are now used in both space and ground-based applications, in applications including: antennas, electronics boxes, battery pack cooling, radiators, cryocoolers, optical systems, SWIR & VNIR cameras, star trackers, cryogenic refrigerator compressors, communication & radar power electronic systems, and electromechanical systems.
 Our GFTS® products have flown--or will be launching soon--on the following programs:

-- NASA's ORION Spacecraft - Launched December 2015.
-TAI designed and assembled dozens of GFTS® assemblies (for NASA, Ball Aerospace, and Lockheed Martin), for the Data Acquisition Systems and Phased Antenna Arrays on the Orion Multi-Purpose Crew Vehicle.
+NASA's ORION Spacecraft - December 2015.
+TAI designed and assembled dozens of GFTS® assemblies (for NASA and multiple aerospace organizations), for the Data Acquisition Systems and Phased Antenna Arrays on the Orion Multi-Purpose Crew Vehicle.
 TAI is still filling follow-on FM orders for ORION at present.

-- JAXA's ASTRO-H (Hitomi) - Launched February 2016.
+JAXA's ASTRO-H (Hitomi) - February 2016.
 TAI designed and assembled dozens of GFTS® assemblies for JAXA, for PC-B Compressors, and cryocoolers on ASTRO-H.

-- NASA JPL's GRACE-FO - Launched May 22 2018.
+NASA JPL's GRACE-FO - May 22 2018.
 TAI designed assembled prototype and FM GFTS® and CuTS® assemblies for Airbus and NASA JPL.

-- USAF's GPS III - Launched December 23, 2018.
+USAF's GPS III - December 23, 2018.
 TAI designed and assembled numerous prototype and FM GFTS® assemblies for Honeywell and other prime contractors on the program.

-- Numerous Department of Defense Satellite Programs (Program Names Withheld) - Launched in 2016 - 2018, and others set for launch in 2018 - 2020.
+Numerous Department of Defense Satellite Programs (Program Names Withheld) - 2016 - 2019, and others set for launch in 2018 - 2020.
 TAI is currently filling follow-on FM orders for multiple programs.

-- ESA & NASA's Spectral Imaging of the Coronal Environment (SPICE) instrument (on Solar Orbiter) - Launches February 2019.
+ESA & NASA's Spectral Imaging of the Coronal Environment (SPICE) instrument (on Solar Orbiter) - February 2020.
 TAI designed and assembled multiple straps to cool chips and other components.

-- Boeing's CST-100 Commercial Crew Vehicle - Launches March 2019.
+Boeing's CST-100 Commercial Crew Vehicle - August 2019.
 TAI designed and assembled over 100 prototype and FM GFTS® assemblies for the crew module battery system.

-- Ball Aerospace's GEMS UV-VIS Spectrometer (GEO-KOMPSAT-2B Satellite) - Launches early 2019.
+GEMS UV-VIS Spectrometer (GEO-KOMPSAT-2B Satellite) - February 2020.
 TAI designed and assembled proto-flight GFTS® assembly to provide mechanical decoupling with heat pipe.